Lambda123Design/LLMOps-and-AIOps-Skills/README.md

 (v) Adapt Style – Combines melody, harmony, and rhythm into a single string, adapting the music to the user’s chosen style (e.g., happy, sad, jazz, lo-fi).

 This pipeline ensures that music is generated in a step-by-step, modular fashion.
 Each component builds on the previous one, and the final adaptation step ensures that the composition reflects the user’s creative intent.

+**4. Main Application code using Streamlit**

+A new file must be created in the root directory and named app.py.

+First, some essential imports are required.
+Streamlit is imported to create the front end of the application.
+Streamlit is referenced as st. The Music class from the previous video is imported using from app.main import Music.
+Additionally, utility functions are imported from the app/utils folder.
+The utils file contains two functions: notes_to_frequencies and frequencies_to_audio.
+Both functions are imported at once using from app.utils import *.

+The BytesIO class from the io module is imported to handle audio bytes.
+This allows the generated music to be played directly within the Streamlit app.
+The load_dotenv function is imported from the dotenv module to ensure all environment variables are loaded whenever app.py runs.
+This is particularly important during deployment using Docker, as all environment variables will be loaded automatically, preventing issues with the Grok LM.

+Next, basic configuration for Streamlit is performed.
+The function st.set_page_config() is called at the top of the file, as it must be executed before any other Streamlit code.
+The page title is set to "Music Composer", and the layout is centered.
+The app title is defined with st.title("Music Composer").
+A description is added using st.markdown(), such as “Generate music by describing the style and contents.”
+Running streamlit run app.py in the terminal confirms that the title and description appear correctly.

+An input section is then created to accept two inputs from the user: the type of music and the style.
+The music input is collected using st.text_input(), allowing the user to describe the music they wish to compose.
+The style is selected from predefined options using a st.selectbox().
+Available styles include “Sad,” “Happy,” “Jazz,” “Romantic,” and “Extreme.”
+Additional styles can be added as required.
+Once the app is saved and refreshed, the two input boxes are visible, enabling user interaction.

+A button is created using st.button() and labeled “Generate Music.”
+When pressed, the app verifies that the music input is not empty before generating music.
+An object of the MusicLM class is created using generator = MusicLM().
+A spinner is added with with st.spinner("Generating music...") to provide visual feedback while the music is being generated.

+The application generates four components: melody, harmony, rhythm, and the final composition.
+Melody is produced using generator.generate_melody(), based on the user-provided input.
+Harmony is generated with generator.generate_harmony(melody), which takes the generated melody as input.
+Rhythm is produced using generator.generate_rhythm(melody).
+The final composition is created using generator.adapt_style(), which combines the user-selected style, melody, harmony, and rhythm.
+This function provides an overall summary of how the music was composed.

+To convert generated notes into frequencies, the melody string is split into a list using melody.split().
+For example, a string "E4 E5 E6" becomes ['E4', 'E5', 'E6'].
+This list is stored as melody_notes and converted to frequencies using the notes_to_frequencies() function, with the result stored in melody_frequencies.
+The same process is repeated for harmony, splitting the harmony string into chords and converting them into frequencies.

+This organized process ensures that all inputs, including the user-selected style, generated melody, harmony, and rhythm, are properly handled.
+The final composition reflects the combined result of all components, providing an accurate representation of the music as intended by the user.

+The harmony string is first split into individual chords.
+An empty list is initialized to store the harmony notes.
+Each chord in the harmony is iterated over using a loop, and the notes within each chord are split and extended into the list.
+This process ensures that each chord is separated into individual notes, similar to the way the melody notes are handled.

+For example, a chord sequence such as "C4 E4 G4" is split into ['C4', 'E4', 'G4'].
+This organization allows the harmonics to complement the melody, enhancing the overall musical structure.
+The main purpose of splitting the harmonic chords is to make the music more organized and structured.

+Once the harmony notes are properly split, the frequencies for both melody and harmony are generated.
+The notes_to_frequencies() function is used for this purpose.
+Melody frequencies are obtained from the melody notes, while harmony frequencies are obtained from the harmony notes.
+After computing the frequencies, the melody and harmony frequencies are combined into a single list, representing all frequencies that will be used to generate the final music.

+To summarize the process so far: first, the page configuration is defined; then the user inputs for music and style are set up.
+A button is created, and an object of the MusicLM class is initialized.
+Melody, harmony, rhythm, and composition are generated.
+The melody notes are converted to frequencies, and harmony chords are split into notes and converted to harmonic frequencies.
+Both frequency lists are then combined for audio generation.

+The melody notes form the main tune of the music, while the harmony notes act as an improvised version that enriches and harmonizes the melody.
+Combining both ensures that the music is fuller and more pleasing to the listener.

+The combined frequencies are then used to generate a WAV audio file using the generate_wav_bytes_from_notes_frequencies() function.
+The resulting audio is stored in a variable named wav_bytes.
+Since the audio is in bytes format, it cannot be directly displayed in the Streamlit app.
+To address this, the BytesIO class is used, and the audio is rendered with st.audio().
+The audio format is specified as WAV; if a different format such as MP3 is desired, the format parameter can be adjusted accordingly.
+A success message is displayed to indicate that the music has been generated.

+Additionally, the composition summary is shown using st.expander().
+This allows users to expand and view the generated composition details, including the melody, harmony, rhythm, and how the music was structured.
+The rhythm component is primarily used in the composition generation; the synthesizer library used does not support advanced rhythm integration.
+Alternative libraries, such as Midi, can be used to include rhythm more explicitly.

+A brief summary of the application: essential imports include Streamlit, the MusicLM class, utility functions, load_dotenv for environment variables, and BytesIO for displaying audio.
+The app page is configured, user inputs are collected, and a button is created.
+Melody, harmony, rhythm, and the overall composition are generated, converted to frequencies, and combined.
+The final WAV audio file is displayed using BytesIO, and the composition summary is provided.

+Testing the application involves generating prompts to input into the music description box.
+For example, a prompt like “alien soundscape with unusual harmony and experimental rhythm” is entered, and a style is selected, such as Extreme.
+The generated music plays, and the composition summary is displayed, showing details of the melody, chords, and rhythm.

+Other prompts can also be tested, such as “generate a relaxing jazz tune with melody and soft rhythm.”
+The generated output demonstrates variations in melody and harmony according to the selected style.
+The synthesizer library is limited to a single instrument; other libraries can be used to simulate instruments like guitar or violin.
+The composition summary provides additional details, including chord progressions, rhythm, tempo, and melodic characteristics.

+This concludes the creation and testing of the application.
+The app successfully accepts user inputs, generates music using the MusicLM class, displays audio, and presents the composition summary.
+The process is now complete, and the application is ready for further exploration or enhancement.